uoguelph-mlrg/LDG/README.md

 Running our latent dynamic graph (LDG) model with a learned graph, sparse prior and biliear interactions:

-`python main.py --log_interval 300  --data_dir ./SocialEvolution/ --encoder mlp --soft_attn --bilinear --sparse`
+`python main.py --log_interval 300  --data_dir ./SocialEvolution/ --encoder mlp --soft_attn --bilinear --bilinear_enc --sparse`

 Note that on Social Evolution our default option is to filter `Proximity` events by their probability: `--prob 0.8`.
 In the DyRep paper, they use all events, i.e. `--prob 0.8`.
 When we compare results in our paper, we use the same `--prob 0.8` for all methods.